jklein24/nostr-wallet-connect/README.md

 # Nostr Wallet Connect

+> ❗ We're working on a brand new version of NWC [here](https://github.com/getAlby/nostr-wallet-connect-next).

 This application allows you to control your Lightning node or wallet over Nostr.
 Connect applications like [Damus](https://damus.io/) or [Amethyst](https://linktr.ee/amethyst.social) to your node.

 **Specification**: [NIP-47](https://github.com/nostr-protocol/nips/blob/master/47.md)